 Fixing or installing large appliances, however, is much more difficult.
 You should not consider DIY repair.
 Your stove, for one example, will need either a 250- or 125-volt circuit whether it is entirely gas-powered or electrical, plus you’ll want no less than two 20-amp, 125-volt circuits to power small kitchen appliances.
 These types of circuits are able to carry numerous electrical outlets, but do not overload them — which means, a third is needed.

 The risk of a short (and therefore critical injury or possibly death) during any kind of larger repair usually isn’t worth it.
-Just call a professional service in Pomona, California.
+Just call a professional appliance repair company.

 You can do a search for appliance repair services in Pomona on on social media.
 Find businesses with a lot of reviews.
 Or find a a recommendation from a coworker if you are running into problems with an oven, freezer or refrigerator.

 Hiring appliance repair services begins with contacting a service in Pomona with experience in repair of kitchen appliances.
 Some services are appliance-specific, and don’t offer repair for all appliances.